Miky88/ModularDiscordBot/README.md

         super(client, {
             name: "Example", // Name of the module
             info: "Description", // Description of the module
-            enabled: true, // Defines if this module would be enabled on startup
+            enabled: true, // Defines if this module should be enabled on startup
-            events: ["ready"] // Event that triggeres the module (can be more than one) })
+            events: ["ready"], // Event that triggeres the module (can be more than one)
+            config: { // Default module configuration, it will be stored in a config.yml inside module directory
+                myOptions: {
+                    configurableString: "Hey!",
+                    configurableList: ["This", "is", "crazy!"]
+                }
+            },
+            settings: { // Default module settings.
+Can be modified per-guild with the /settings command
+                myDouble: 10.1,
+                myList: ["Hello", "world!"],
+                myString: "Hi!"
+            }
+        })
     }